sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 ```
 #### Configure the port mode for the link in a PortChannel
 `channel-group <channel-number> mode [active|on]`
+- active — Sets Channeling mode to Active
+- on — Sets Channeling mode to static
 ```
 sonic(conf-if-Ethernet4)# channel-group 1 mode active
 ```